TRC-Trinity/Voron-2.4/Base_Manuals/README.md

 All our works are created under the GNU GPL V3 as required by the Voron Design team.
 For more info, see [here](LICENSE.md).
 As required by the GNU GPL V3 License, we include all the manuals which our manual is based on in [this folder](Base_Manuals).

 ### Contact
-If you have any questions regarding any of our products, manuals or other we request you visit our [support and faq page.](https://trctrinity.com/support/)
+If you have any questions regarding any of our products we request you visit our [support and faq page.](https://trctrinity.com/support/)
+For general questions about Vorons or specific Voron hardware we recommend you join the [official Voron Design Discord server](https://discord.com/invite/voron).